13 Tips to Make Conversation Interesting

 Share Your Own Experiences

-Sharing your own stories and experiences with others can be a really cool way to connect with them and understand each other better.
+If you share your own stories and experiences with others, sometimes that is so cool to bond with each other and understand more about that particular thing.
 When we open up and talk about our own experiences, it helps us to be more real and show that we're a part of the conversation, not just watching from the sidelines.
 It can make us seem more human and help the other person see a different side of us, which can break down walls and build trust.
-When you share your personal stories, make sure they fit with what you're talking about and are something the other person can relate to.
-This can make your connection stronger and help you both understand each other better.
-It's also important to think about the other person's feelings and comfort level, so your stories are respectful and appropriate.
-Sharing your experiences can also show the other person that they're not alone in what they're going through.
-By talking about similar challenges or struggles, you can offer support and let them know you understand.
-It can be comforting and encouraging for them to hear that someone else has been there too.
-Your stories can also inspire and motivate others.
-By sharing your successes, failures, and what you've learned along the way, you can give them ideas and different perspectives.
-It can lead to some really interesting conversations and help them see things in a new light.
-Just remember, it's important to listen to the other person's stories too.
-Make sure the focus is on them and their experiences, not just on you.
-Ask questions, show support, and be there for them as they share their own stories.
-Sharing personal stories is a great way to connect with others and have meaningful conversations.
-It lets you show your vulnerable side, offer empathy, and create a supportive environment for everyone involved.
+Any personal sharing should be appropriate and something that the other party can correlate with easily.
+This would likely make your connection sound, therefore getting to understand each other better.
+Also, respect the feelings of another, so your story isn't out of place.
+In addition, the sharing of experiences may actually make another person realize that he or she is not alone in this difficult time.
+Talk of a similar challenge or struggle may make one supportive, showing he or she gets what's going on, and that can be very propping of knowledge that someone else has been there too.
+Mostly, your story will inspire and motivate others.
+Their best stories will most likely be the ones of your success stories, your failures, and all the lessons learned in between.
+It can create some really cool discussions and let them see through a different lens.
+Remember, it is very important to hear the other person's stories as well.
+Make sure it's about the other person and what they have been through—not really about you.
+Show interest and share your supportive nature as they also share their stories.
+As social creatures, sharing personal stories allows us to relate ourselves with others and engage in meaningful conversations.
+It simply means that, as a result of this story-sharing process, you are putting yourself out there, being empathetic about other experiences, and holding space for everyone involved.
 So go ahead and share your stories – you never know how much of an impact they might have!

 Use Humor